Baji Martial Art: the Art of the Eight Extremities.

 - Tips for your Baji training

-A simple name for a simple principle.
+A simple Name for a simple Principle.
 Eight Extremities Boxing (Bajiquan 八極拳 – also known in Japan as Hakkyokuken) is a traditional fighting style known for its direct and powerful striking.
-Unlike other fighting sports such as Kick boxing, Sanshou or Savate, Bajiquan does not require strong physical preparation even though it can turn into a very deadly style if practiced at its highest levels and with proper physical conditioning.
-Its name originates from the eight strongest extremities the human body naturally provides.
+Unlike other fighting sports such as Kick boxing, Sanshou or Savate, Baji martial art does not require strong physical preparation to be effective, even though it can turn into a deadly style if practiced with dedication and with proper physical conditioning.
+Baji quan name originates from the eight strongest extremities the human body naturally provides.

-Blending natural armor with martial skills.
-Everyone would acknowledge that throwing a punch hurts, although specific training such as B.M.C. can make that punch became less sensitive to pain.
-Baji quan works on a fundamental principle: that human body alone conceals powerful parts that don’t necessarily require training, and can be used in a fight by anyone, even by people without any martial experience.
-However, the following must be kept in mind:
+Blending body’s Natural Armor with Martial Skills.
+Everyone would acknowledge that throwing a punch hurts, although specific training such as BMC can make that punch become less sensitive to pain.
+Baji quan works on the fundamental principle that the human body alone is equipped with powerful parts that don’t necessarily require training, and because they are naturally strong, they can be used by people without any martial experience.
+However, you should be aware that:

 Baji martial art focuses exactly on these eight naturally-protective extremities to guarantee quick defense and maximum efficiency.
 It is also beneficial for martial artists who do not want to overly focus on Bone and Muscle Conditioning.

 Baji Quan’s place in modern Martial Arts.
-Baji Quan is actually considered one of the most effective and powerful fighting style in Chinese Martial Arts, as it has been chosen amongst 200 Kung Fu styles for self defense purposes in both China and Taiwan.
-In fact, it has been used for centuries from the Emperor bodyguards.
-Without application, its sequences become a perfect routine to keep fit and healthy.
+Baji Quan is actually considered one of the most effective and powerful style in Chinese Martial Arts, as it has been chosen amongst 200 self defense methods by both Chinese and Taiwanese police forces.
+Furthermore, it has been used for centuries from the Emperor bodyguards.
+Without application, Baji martial art sequences become a perfect routine for staying super-fit and healthy.

-Baji quan is a complete martial style, as it includes all things a combatant needs to learn to consider himself such.
+Baji Quan Study Plan.
+Baji quan is a complete Martial Style, as it includes all things a combatant needs to learn to consider himself such.
 In fact, Baji martial art includes:

 Some of Baji martial art patterns include:

 八极拳小架 Baji Xiao Jia – Small frame (also known as short pattern).
 In its shortness, the essence of the style.
-Baji Xiao jia is the first pattern (dao lu) a Student learns.
+Baji Xiao Jia is the first pattern (dao lu) a Student will learn when approaching to this style for his first time.
 In the Video below you can see a sample of the Dao lu (please consider that the one performed in the video is Shaolin Baji Xiao jia, and dao lu’s may differ from Master to Master, and from School to School).

 八极拳大架 Baji Da Jia – Big frame (also known as long pattern).
-After mastering Baji xiao jia, this pattern takes the Student to a new, more advanced and demanding set of techniques.
-This dao lu is based on the Baji principle “advance, advance, advance” and is more challenging than Xiao xia.
+After mastering the Baji Xiao Jia, this pattern takes the Student to a new, more advanced and demanding set of techniques.
+This dao lu is based on the Baji principle “advance, advance, advance” and is more challenging than the Xiao Jia.

-八极拳母子拳 Baji Muzi quan – Mother and Son frame.
-Muzi quan is essential for any Baji fighter, because of the importance of alternating attacking and pulling back.
+八极拳母子拳 Baji Muzi Quan – Mother and Son frame.
+Learning Muzi quan is essential for any Baji fighter, because of the importance of alternating attacking with pulling back.

-Following the principle of Yin and Yang is something a Baji Student should always keep in mind: there is a moment to attack, and a moment to block
+the principle of Yin and Yang is something a Baji Student must comply to: there is a moment to attack, and a moment to block

-This alternation of states aims at tuning the Baji Student to a confident, powerful combatant.
+This alternation of states has the sole puropse of tuning the Baji Student into a confident, powerful combatant.

-八极拳对练 Baji Dui Lian – Parts of the studied forms are used between two opponents in a fighting-set routine, aiming at educating the brain to properly react to a sequence of pre-defined attacks.
+八极拳对练 Baji Dui Lian – Parts of the above forms are used between two opponents where actions are choreographed beforehand to form a pattern.
+The purpose of Dui lian’s is aiming at educating the brain to properly react to a set of pre-defined attacks of increasing difficulty.

 八极拳擒拿 Baji Qin na – Joint lock techniques based on Baji quan.
-Please note that Qin na is a generic term used in Martial Arts to define “locks” with the purpose of neutralizing the opponent’s fighting ability without necessarly harm him.
-Each style has its own set of “Qin na techniques”, and this Unit of Competency aims at studying only the ones related to this specific style.
+Please note that Qin na is a generic term used in Martial Arts to define “joint locks” with the purpose of neutralizing the opponent’s attacks without necessarily harm him.
+Each martial style has its own set of “Qin na techniques”, and this Unit of Competency in Baji quan aims at studying the ones related to this specific style only.

 COMBAT RULES IN BAJI

-Although some of the following rules are valid for many other fighting sports, they will certainly make your Baji training rooted in your heart.
-You will comprehend its principles deeper, in spite of some characteristics of this style looking pointless on the surface when you begin studying this style.
+Although some of the following rules are valid for many other fighting sports, they will certainly make your Baji training ingrained in your heart.
+You will comprehend its principles deeper in time, even though some characteristics of this style might look pointless on the surface when you approach Baji for the first time.

-- Advance, advance, advance: Baji training will make your body etched to advance, rather than moving back.
+- Advance, advance, and advance: Baji training will make your body etched to advance, rather than pulling back.

 - Practice without solution of continuity.
-When practicing your Baji forms (be it Xiao jia or another dao lu) remember that Baji quan follows the principle of the Dao: black and white, hard and soft, fast and slow, and your techniques should follow this duality as well.
-Gestures don’t have to look like a continuous ballet, but not even a tense robot-like pattern: preserve your energies in a fast but relaxed movement, but explode and express your full power when the part of the technique/dao lu requires it!
+When practicing your Baji forms (be it Xiao jia or another dao lu) remember that Baji quan follows the principle of the Dao: black and white, hard and soft, fast and slow: your techniques should follow this duality as well.
+Gestures don’t have to look like a continuous ballet, but not even a tense robot-like pattern: preserve your energies in a fast but relaxed movement, exploding and expressing your full power when the part of the technique/dao lu requires it!

 - Your body as a weapon.
 It’s not a punch.
 It’s not a kick.
 It’s not even a shoulder strike.
 It’s the whole body that impacts.
-Consider the engine of your car: do you think pistons generate power..?
-No, it’s the crankshaft that moves them and makes the whole engine be alive.
+Consider the engine of your car: do you think pistons generate power because they agree in making that engine work…?
+NO, it’s the crankshaft that pushes them up, making the whole engine come alive!

 - Risk.
-Baji martial art is called the style of courage because it wants you to get that elbow of yours in the ribs of your enemy: not being a punch, this means you have to get closer to your enemy, hence the need to make your Baji guard perfect and, more important, to develop a strategy.
+Baji martial art is called the style of courage because it wants you to get that elbow of yours in the ribs of your enemy: and if it’s not a punch you want to throw, is the ability to get closer and closer while keeping yourself covered.
+This results in you having to make your Baji guard perfect and, more important, to develop a strategy.

 Tips for your Baji training.